Franz Liszt Danse macabre – Poème symphonique de Camille Saint-Saëns, S.555

 Franz Liszt: Bagatelle sans tonalité, S216a (from 2021 all-Liszt album)

-This remarkable piece, composed c.
+This remarkable work, composed c.
 1885 and published only by 1956, does not have an identifiable diatonic “key”, hence the title.
 However, there work is centered around the B-F tritone which is fleshed out into the diminished seventh chord: B-D-F-G#.
 Liszt’s use of the octatonic scale and unusual chord in versions predates many of the harmonic developments more closely associated with early 20th century music.

 Alexander Scriabin: Piano Sonata No. 6, Op.
 62 (from a 2021 recording session)